Have your cake and eat your candles, too!

 I’m trained as an architect, devoted to details, and birthday candles were ripe for revision.

 I took classes at Chicago’s French Pastry School and The Chocolate Academy, designed prototypes, engaged consultants, tested wicks.
-A year later I brought chocolate candles to a friend’s party and another guest requested candles for his grandmother’s 100th birthday.
+A year later I brought chocolate candles to a friend’s party and another guest requested some for his grandmother’s 100th birthday.
 My first sale was wrapped in parchment paper and tucked into a recycled box.
-Success-ish.

 Product development was merely the beginning.
 I needed packaging, a website, a way to process orders.
 I took a “food business 101” class, joined an incubator, hired a graphic designer.